angel-iscoding/Riwi/Module 2/M2W2/README.md

-# Bookstore Ecommerce Login Page
+# Training Module #2 Week #2

 ## Overview

-This project is a demonstration of a modern login page for a bookstore ecommerce platform.
+This project is a demonstration of a modern login page for a bookstore ecommerce platform for the training of Riwi module #2 week #2.
 It features animated gradient backgrounds, a clean card-style login form, and responsive design using only HTML and CSS.

 ## Structure